laurensmile/Geoparsing-Pliny-Natural-History/README.md

 ToposText (https://topostext.org) is an online repository of Classical texts in translation.
 Texts are annotated by a ruled-based method using tags for places and people.
 Each entity is associated with a stable ID and place-tags also contain geographic coordinates, region and country labels.

 ### NH Latin text

-The edition of the NH is available on LacusCurtius (https://penelope.uchicago.edu/Thayer/E/Roman/Texts/Pliny_the_Elder/home.html).

 ### Gazetteers